 Both visitors and locals use rideshare services like Uber and Lyft to get around Las Vegas.
 Not having to drive your own vehicle makes it easy and affordable to get around the city.
 And of course, you don’t have to worry about having enough cash after a night out like you would with a regular taxi.

 But while they are many advantages to Uber and Lyft, challenges can emerge if you get into an Uber and Lyft accident.
 You will likely need a Las Vegas Uber and Lyft accident attorney to help you get the compensation you deserve.
-Unlike most other vehicles which are covered by one insurance policy, there may be multiple forms of coverage involved.
+Unlike most other vehicles that are covered by one insurance policy, there may be multiple forms of coverage involved.
 Since Uber and Lyft only became legal in Las Vegas, Nevada in 2015, many people still don’t understand how all these policies work.

 The first thing you need to know is that Uber and Lyft drivers are freelancers and not employees.
 They drive their own vehicles.
-Uber and Lyft is simply the middleman who connects the drivers with passengers.
-Therefore, sometimes the drivers use their vehicle for their personal use.
+Uber and Lyft are simply the middlemen who connect the drivers with passengers.
+Therefore, sometimes the drivers use their vehicles for their personal use.
 On the other hand, regular taxi drivers are usually employees of a particular company and they only drive the taxi while they are on duty.
 This means it’s much clearer whether the vehicle is being used for business or personal use.

 Despite the differences, Uber and Lyft drivers are like other drivers in many ways.
 They may drive carelessly at times, get distracted by their GPS or run a red light.
 Sometimes their actions lead to accidents which result in injuries.
 When this happens, contact one of the top-rated law firm’s in Las Vegas to get on the path to recovery, physically and financially.

 Who Pays for My Injuries If I’m Involved in an Uber and Lyft Accident?